Special Educational Needs and Disability

 Children with Social, Emotional and Mental Health SEND are supported by:

-A SEMH team that provide programmes such as nurture groups, anger management, self-esteem building; developing emotional literacy
+A pastoral team that provide programmes such as anger management, self-esteem building and developing emotional regulation

 Targeted support for individual pupils